 - To a food processor or mixing bowl, add whole wheat flour along with salt.

 - Crush kasoori methi between your palms and add it to the processor along with ajwain (carom seeds).

 - Next, add all the spice mixes like asafoetida, chilly powder, turmeric powder, garam masala, and lemon juice.

 - Now add the cooked and mashed sweet potato and oil.

-- If kneading with hand, add water gradually and knead it to a semi soft dough.
+- If kneading with a hand, add water gradually and knead it to a semi-soft dough.
 Or you can save time and effort by kneading the dough in a food processor.

-- Divide the dough into marble sized portions and shape into balls.
+- Divide the dough into lemon-sized portions and shape into balls.